Battle of Surabaya (film): Plot

 Based on information from his Kipas Hitam contacts, Captain Wright takes an interest in capturing Musa, who is couriering an encrypted instructions from the Indonesian political leadership to the military leaders organizing the resistance against the Allied forces.
 Following a lengthy pursuit, Musa is captured by the British and imprisoned at the Kipas Hitam base.
 Musa also learns that Danu is a traitor but resists Wright's interrogation.
-Wright reveals that his hatred for war stems from the loss of his son in the European Theater during World War Two.
+Wright reveals that his hatred for war stems from the loss of his son in the European Theater during World War II.
 Indonesian forces led by Solehudin and Yumna mount a rescue mission with the two being killed during the fighting.
 Changing sides, Danu rescues Musa and agrees to help him deliver the message to atone for his treason.

 Following the assassination of Brigadier Mallaby, full-scale hostilities break out between Allied and Indonesian forces in Surabaya, devastating much of the city.
 During the fighting, Musa saves captain Wright from a snake.
 While couriering the coded message on a motorcycle sidecar, Musa and Danu are pursued by captain Wright and British forces.
 Danu gives his life to delay the pursuers by ramming his vehicle into a jeep.
 Commandeering a bicycle, Musa flees the British forces and manages to jump over a bridge.
 Out of respect for his foe, Wright allows Musa to escape.

 Years later, an older Musa visits Japan and meets Captain Yoshimura's daughter Kioko.
 As the years pass, Musa becomes a grandfather.
 While attending a parade, he sees the faces of his fallen friends and imagines a world living in peace together.